How to keep CX a priority on your leadership agenda

-Amy Radin highlights how business partners hold the key to prioritising many of the things you want to prioritise in CX, and it’s all about demonstrating ‘what’s in it for me’ for people to sign up to what you’re doing.
+Amy Radin highlights how business partners hold the key to prioritising many of the things you want to prioritise in CX, and it’s all about demonstrating ‘what’s in it for me’ for people to sign up for what you’re doing.

 Mark Mitchell emphasises the importance of face-to-face interactions like coffee and lunch to build rapport and become an effective influencer in driving CX results.

-He explains that building those relationships and aligning your work to their priorities will gain you support and advocacy amongst senior colleagues.
+He explains that building those relationships and aligning your work to their priorities will gain support and advocacy amongst senior colleagues.